tcltk/tcl/doc/dev/value-history.md

 in August 2017.
 This is when Tcl stopped accepting overlong byte sequences in its internal encoding as valid alternative ways to encode characters.

+MILESTONE: [8a640c771ee927c8], 2019-11-14, first released in Tcl 8.6.10
-MILESTONE: Find the point where valid 4-byte sequences started being recognized and treated as something other than 4 improperly encoded ISO-8859-1 chars.
+in November 2019.
+This is when valid 4-byte sequences started being recognized and treated as something other than 4 improperly encoded ISO-8859-1 chars.